RFFSoftwareEngineering/RFFSoftwareEngineering/README.md

 - 👋 Hi, I'm Rafael Fodra Furlan, a service provider working as a Back-End Python Developer, always eager to learn and improve.
-- 👀 I’m a Software Engineering Student at Cruzeiro do Sul University (almost done), and also Industrial Automation Technician, Technician in Mechanics.Currently, I'm actively seeking international job opportunities.
+- 👀 I’m a Software Engineering Student at Cruzeiro do Sul University (almost done), and also Industrial Automation Technician, Technician in Mechanics.
 - 🌱 I'm currently advancing my career in technology, providing services and continually striving for personal and professional growth.
 - 💞️ I'm eager to collaborate on projects and develop innovative and exciting solutions, leveraging the full potential of technology.
 My goal is also to make meaningful contributions to open-source projects.
 - 📫 you can reach me trough my e-mail: RFFSoftwareEngineering@outlook.com